jekyll/jekyll/site/docs/datafiles.md

 Jekyll supports loading data from [YAML](http://yaml.org/) files located in the `_data` directory.

-This powerful features allows you to avoid repetition in your templates and to set site specific options without changing `_config.yml`.
+This powerful feature allows you to avoid repetition in your templates and to set site specific options without changing `_config.yml`.

 Plugins/themes can also leverage Data Files to set configuration variables.